YousefNein/OSINT-Hub/API-Scripts/Domain-Script_OSINT/README.md

      Use the links that are next to every threat intel name to generate an API key.

 2. **Run a Script:**
+   - First you will need to install the requirements in the API-Scripts directory:
+    ```bash
+    pip install -r requirements.txt
+    ```

    - You can run any script by using Python.
 For example, to run the `virustotal.py` script, use the following command:
      ```python
      python3 virustotal.py <domain> [-f] [--file=<file>]